Meetings

 Notices for budget meetings must meet all of the following requirements:

-• posted at least 1 week in advance (NSBA, section 17)
+- must be posted at least 1 week in advance of the meeting (NSBA, Section 17),

-• posted in at least 1 location visible to the public in the board area
+- must be posted in at least 1 location visible to the public in the board area and, if available, published by electronic means or in an electronic format (NSBA, Section 17),

 Process for budget meeting

-When calculating estimates, any surplus from the previous year available in the current year or deficit from the previous year and debts owed to the Crown in the current year must be taken into consideration.
-(NSBA, subsection 23(2))
+When preparing the estimates, the board shall take into account any surplus from the previous year that will be available in the current year, any operating deficit from the previous year and any debt owing to the Crown payable in the current year.
+(NSBA subsection 23(2)).

-The estimates will set out the amounts to be raised, the manner in which they are raised and the rate or rates which the board proposes to levy inhabitants or the fee to be charged for services.
-(NSBA, subsection 23(3))
+The estimates will set out the amounts to be raised, the manner in which the amounts are to be raised, and the rate or rates, if any, which the board proposes be added to the Provincial Land Tax in the whole or any part of the board area.
+(NSBA Section 23(3)).

-The estimates (budget) need to be adopted before December 1.
-(NSBA, subsection 23(1))
+The estimates (budget) need to be adopted after public discussion before the 1st day of December in each year.
+(NSBA, subsection 23(1)).

-Refer to the section on Budget processes and Levy and fees for further details on the annual estimates.
+Refer to the section on ‘budget processes’ and ‘levy and fees’ in this Guide for further details on the Annual Estimates.

-The ministry transitioned the LSB program to the TPON system in 2021.
-Each year, the LSB secretary should review the LSB TPON account for any required revisions such as banking information, LSB contacts.
-LSB agreements and annual allocations are uploaded to TPON for processing of transfer payments.
-If changes to banking information are needed by the LSB, please contact your local ministry staff for the process on this.
+The ministry administers the LSB funding program via the TPON system.
+Each year, the LSB Secretary should review the LSB TPON account for any required revisions such as banking information, LSB contacts, etc. LSB agreements and annual allocations are uploaded to TPON for processing of transfer payments.
+If changes to banking information are needed by the LSB, please contact your local ministry staff for the applicable process.

-If LSBs need assistance with logging in, navigating or updating the organization information, there are a number of resources available at:
+If LSBs need assistance with logging in, navigating or updating the organization information, there are a number of resources available:

 Note that any inquiries with TPON supports will require the following information:

-• name of your organization (be sure to provide the legal name of the LSB)
+- the name of your organization (be sure to provide the legal name of the LSB).